Update system packages

 IdentitiesOnly yes

-I recommend Firefox or a fork since you can set the proxy settings to affect only the one browser instead of your operating system’s network settings.
-I prefer a portable version of LibreWolf or Waterfox.
+I recommend Firefox or a fork (Waterfox, LibreWolf) since you can set the proxy settings to affect only that browser instead of all traffic on the computer if you set it in your operating system’s network settings.